afrigon/tlwk/roles/thief.md

 Flame Slash x4 > Shattering Impact
 ```

-It is extremely important you dodge the `Flame Slash` and the `Shattering Impact`. the rest of the attack can be avoided by standing far in the blue sections.
+It is extremely important you dodge the `Flame Wave` (since it knocks back) and the `Shattering Impact`.
+The rest of the attack can be avoided by standing far in the blue sections.
 Change platform after every `Shattering Impact`.

 [Example](https://youtu.be/pa8XaC_oOq8) - [Deadeye Q1 Kite Build](http://gw2skills.net/editor/?PaxAQprlFwwYPMJ2JO8L7vWA-zxQYhomDcH0Xh0SIERCURFY7BJM2DvF9nBA-e)